 These two are essential.
 Calakmul, one of the largest cities in the Mayan world declared a World Heritage Site (nothing could be more magnetic than going through this dense scenery where jaguars swarm and climb to its majestic pyramids) and Edzná, where one perceives the technological complexity and the social advance of what was one of the most intelligent civilizations in history.

 This peculiar delicacy can be one of the main reasons to visit Campeche, since during October, in the city of Champoton, a great celebration is organized around this dish.
-The so-called "pan de cazón" is prepared with tortilla, beans, chili and, of course, dogfish.
+The so-called "pan de cazón" is prepared with tortillas, beans, chili, and, of course, dogfish.
 Tasting it is a must when visiting the coast of this state.

 House of Murmurs